LighterOTC/LighterOTC/whitepaper.md

 # LighterOTC White Paper

 ## Overview
-**LighterOTC** is a secure and decentralized Over-The-Counter (OTC) escrow platform for buying and selling **Lighter Points**.
+**LighterOTC** is a secure Over-The-Counter (OTC) escrow platform for buying and selling **Lighter Points**.
 Built with trust, and user protection at its core, LighterOTC ensures that OTC trades are executed safely and efficiently.

 ## Why LighterOTC?